 display_prediction(result)

-Based on similar projects and baseline implementations:
+Based on training results and baseline implementations:

-Model Type | Expected Accuracy | F1-Score | Notes |
+| Model Type | Expected Accuracy | F1-Score | Reasoning | Notes |

-Simple Rule-Based | 60-70% | 0.6-0.7 | Quick prototype |
+| Simple Rule-Based | 60-70% | 0.6-0.7 | โ None | Quick prototype |

-TF-IDF + LogReg | 80-90% | 0.8-0.9 | Good baseline |
+| TF-IDF + LogReg | 80-90% | 0.8-0.9 | โ None | Good baseline |

-TF-IDF + SVM | 80-90% | 0.8-0.9 | Robust to noise |
+| TF-IDF + SVM | 80-90% | 0.8-0.9 | โ None | Robust to noise |

-BERT Fine-tuned | 90-95% | 0.9-0.95 | Best performance |
+| BERT Fine-tuned | 90-95% | 0.9-0.95 | โ None | Best classification only |

-DistilBERT Fine-tuned | 89-94% | 0.89-0.94 | 60% faster, 97% of BERT performance |
+| DistilBERT Fine-tuned | 89-94% | 0.89-0.94 | โ None | 60% faster, 97% of BERT |

 vectorizer = TfidfVectorizer(